stanfordnlp/axbench/README.md

   <a href=""><strong>Read our paper »</strong></a></a>
 </div>

-### Accessing SoTA dictionary learning model and its training data for 16K concepts
+### Accessing SoTA dictionary ReFT-r1 and its training data for 16K concepts

 **Huggingface page**: [AxBench Collections](https://huggingface.co/collections/pyvene/axbench-release-6787576a14657bb1fc7a5117).